 Foster care takes vulnerable and at-risk pets out of Austin Animal Center and places them into temporary homes.

-Come to the Animal Center to look for your lost pet as soon as possible.
-Due to the large number of animals, some may be held for only three days after intake.
-It is recommended you visit the shelter at least every other day to check for your lost pet.
+Visit the Austin Animal Center to look for your lost pet as soon as possible.
+Due to the large number of animals, some may be held for only three days or less after intake.
+Please visit the shelter at least every other day to check for your lost pet.